 In the original cut of the movie, the whale that swallows Marlin and Dory approaches them from the front.
 This version of the scene appeared in an early trailer.
 The final version, with the whale coming from behind, was inspired by an early animation test showing a whale emerging from the murk of the ocean behind a small fish.

-Most of the fish are actual saltwater fish that can be found in the ocean.
+Most of the fish are actual saltwater fish that can be found in the pacific ocean.
 Nemo is a clownfish (so is Marlin), Dory is a Regal Blue Tang, Gil is a Moorish Idol, Bloat is a Porcupine Puffer Fish, Bubbles is a Yellow Tang, Peach is an Ochre Starfish, Gurgle is a Royal Gramma, Jacques is a Cleaner Shrimp, and Deb is a Damsel Fish.